What is a Singapore Employment Pass?

 Longer-term options after obtaining the EP

-There are two options for longer-term stay in Singapore after obtaining your Employment Pass.
+There are two options for a longer-term stay in Singapore after obtaining your Employment Pass.
 They are as follows:

 Employment pass holders are eligible to apply for Singapore Permanent Residence through the Professional, Technical & Skilled Workers (PTS) scheme.
 There is no designated waiting period but one of the documents required for PR application is six months of salary record.
 Hence, it is advisable for EP holders to wait for at least six months prior to application.